oroinc/documentation/backend/entities-data-management/actions/configuration-reference.rst

 * **class** - *string* - CSS class applied to the operation button.

 * **group** - *string* - Name of operation button menu.
-The operation button is a part of a dropdown buttons menu with a label (specified group).
+The operation button is part of a dropdown buttons menu with a label (specified group).
 All operations within the same group are shown in a dropdown button html menu.

 * **template** - *string* - This option provides the possibility to override the button template.
 Should be extended from `@OroAction/Operation/button.html.twig`.